medibloc/panacea-core/.gitbook/1-users/3-data-exchange/2-provide-data.md

   --node ${chain-node-rpc-addr}
 ```

-After you submit consent, Panacea public blockchain verifies the certificate and checks the status of the deal.
+After you submit consent, Panacea verifies the certificate and checks the status of the deal.

 When verification is completed, Panacea makes the data accessible to consumers and makes you can get reward.